nwdigitalradio/n7nix/docs/DRAWS_CONFIG.md

 sudo su
 ./ax25-stop
 ```
-* This will bring down _direwolf_ & all the AX.25 services allowing another program to use the DRAWS sound card.
+* This will stop _direwolf_ & all the AX.25 services allowing another program to use the DRAWS sound card.

 #### To Enable the RPi on board audio device

-* uncomment the following line in _/boot/config.txt_
+* As root uncomment the following line in _/boot/config.txt_
   * ie. remove the hash character from the beginning of the line.
 ```
 dtparam=audio=on